Book Online

 These complications can be avoided by treating the tooth before it forms a dental abscess or something more complicated and life-threatening.

-A root canal is the best and most reliable treatment for an infected or decayed tooth.
-The only other option to treat the infection would be tooth extraction.
-This means removing the entire tooth and replacing it with a fake tooth.
+A root canal is the best and most reliable treatment for an infected or decayed tooth unless the tooth cannot be saved with root canal due to severity of the infection or if the tooth has either a vertical fracture or fracture at the root.
+The only option to treat such cases will be a tooth extraction.
+This means removing the entire tooth and replacing it with a dental implant.
+If you would like to learn more about Root Canal vs Implant please check out our article.

 People often delay getting a root canal because of fear, cost, a lack of knowledge about the procedure or hope that the infection will go away by itself.
+“Do root canals hurt?” is one of the most asked questions on the internet.
+If this is your concern, please read the article.
 Ignoring a tooth infection will not make it go away or get better.
 The best way to handle it is to visit a doctor to get it treated as soon as possible.

 It’s helpful to educate yourself and talk to an endodontist about how the procedure goes so that you can get your tooth fixed without any serious complications.